rust-lang/reference/src/panic.md

 ## Unwinding

-By default, the `panic!` macro unwinds Rust frames, just as C++'s `throw` unwinds C++ frames.
+Panicking may either be recoverable or non-recoverable, though its behavior must be homogenous throughout program execution.
+A recoverable panic "unwinds" Rust frames, just as C++'s `throw` unwinds C++ frames.
 This means that as the panic traverses Rust frames, live objects in those frames that implement `Drop` will have their `drop` methods called.
-It also enables the runtime to recover from the panic rather than terminating execution.
+Thus, if panic recovery does occur (for instance at a thread boundary), the objects will have been "cleaned up" just as if the stack frames had returned normally.

+> As long as this guarantee of resource-cleanup is preserved, "unwinding" may
+> be implemented without actually using the mechanism used by C++ for the
+> target platform.

 > The Standard Library provides two mechanisms for recovering from a panic,
-> [`catch_unwind`][fn-catch-unwind] (which enables a thread to recover) and
+> [`catch_unwind`][fn-catch-unwind] (which enables recovery within the
-> [`JoinHandle::join`][join] (which enables a process to recover without
+> panicking thread) and [`JoinHandle::join`][join] (which enables a process to
-> recovering the thread state).
+> continue execution without recovering the panicked thread).

 ## Panic runtimes
 [top]: #panic-runtimes

+The actual behavior and implementation of `panic!` is controlled by the _panic runtime_.

+> The Rust standard library provides two panic runtimes: `panic_unwind` (the
+> default) and `panic_abort`, which immediately aborts the process (which is
+> non-recoverable).

-The actual behavior of `panic!` is controlled by the _panic runtime_.
-The Rust standard library provides two panic runtimes: `panic_unwind` (the default) and `panic_abort`, which immediately aborts the process.
-When compiling code that is guaranteed (via a [compiler option][rustc-codegen]), the optimizer may assume that unwinding across Rust frames is impossible, which can result in both code-size and runtime speed improvements.
+When compiling code that is guaranteed (via a [compiler option][rustc-codegen]) not to unwind, the optimizer may assume that unwinding across Rust frames is impossible, which can result in both code-size and runtime speed improvements.

-### `rustc` codegen and linking
-[rustc-codegen]: #rustc-codegen

-`rustc` provides two supported runtime strategies:

-* `-C panic=unwind` - this links against `panic_unwind` and ensures that
-  unwinding across the compiled frames will perform all appropriate clean-up.
-  In particular, `drop` will be called for live `Drop` objects.
-* `-C panic=abort` - this links against `panic_abort`, and optimizes with the
-  assumption that frames cannot be unwound.
-Since unwinding does not occur with this runtime, it is impossible to catch a `panic!` using `catch_unwind`.

-This codegen option will default to `unwind` if not specified, and the value is encoded into the crate metadata.

-Linking against the actual panic runtime is performed lazily, so that if different crates specify different runtimes, the `panic_abort` runtime is preferred.
-This ensures that `panic!` cannot cause a soundness hole by unwinding across Rust frames compiled with `panic=abort`.